guidone/node-red-contrib-chatbot/README.md

 ![Example Email](./docs/images/example-email.png)

-The first block listen to incoming message and verify that it matches a set of tokens, if it matches the message is routed to the first output, otherwise the second output.
+The first block listen to incoming message and verify that it matches a set of tokens, if it matches the message is routed to the first output or second output, otherwise the last one.
 The `Listen Node` is configured in this way

 ![Example Listen Node](./docs/images/example-listen.png)

-basically there are a set of tokens that must be present in the message in order to match.
-It' sufficient that one set of tokens matches to have the message routed to the first output.
+All the keywords for a row must match the input message in order to have the message go through the related output.
+Smaller keywords requires an exact match, longer ones match with Levehnstein algorithm (so for example the keyword "building" also matches "boilding").

-The `Listen Node` also takes into account small changes to the word (using  Levenshtein distance algorithm), for example, in that case
+The token `->email` it's used to save the matched word to the chat context variable *email*.
+The keyword `*` matches everything and it's generally used as a catch-all in case all previous rules failed.
+Remember that if a rules is matched, the following rules are skipped and not tested.

+For example:
 ```
 "send your cv to an_email@gmail.com" // ok
 "send your curriculum to an_email@gmail.com" // ok